Julia syntax for calculating a scenario

 continuoustransmission::Bool = false,

 Calculates a scenario specified in a scenario database.
-Returns a MathOptInterface.TerminationStatusCode indicating the termination status reported by the solver used for the calculation (e.g., OPTIMAL::TerminationStatusCode = 1).
+Returns a MathOptInterface.TerminationStatusCode indicating the termination status of the JuMP model used for the calculation (e.g., OPTIMAL::TerminationStatusCode = 1).

 Arguments